Distribution of Relative Edge Density of the Graphs Based on a Random Digraph Family

 \section{Discussion and Conclusions}

 In this article, we demonstrate that the relative edge density of random graphs and relative arc density of random digraphs are one-sample $U$-statistics of degree 2.
-Then, we specify the conditions under which the asymptotic normality of the relative densities follows for the random graphs and digraphs.
-We consider the asymptotic distribution of the relative edge density of the underlying graphs based on (parametrized) proportional-edge proximity catch digraphs (PCDs).
-In particular, we consider the AND- and OR-underlying graphs based on the proportional-edge PCD; and derive the asymptotic distribution of the relative edge density using the central limit theory of $U$-statistics.
+Then, we specify the conditions under which the asymptotic normality of the relative densities holds for the random graphs and digraphs.
+We consider the asymptotic distribution of the relative edge density of the underlying and reflexivity graphs based on (parameterized) proportional-edge proximity catch digraphs (PE-PCDs).
+In particular, we consider the reflexivity and underlying graphs based on the proportional-edge PCD; and derive the asymptotic distribution of the relative edge density using the central limit theory of $U$-statistics.
 We compute the asymptotic mean and variance of the limiting normal distribution for uniform data based on detailed geometric calculations.
-Moreover, we compare the asymptotic distributions of the relative edge densities of the underlying graphs and of the relative arc density of the PCDs.
+Moreover, we compare the asymptotic distributions of the relative edge densities of the underlying and reflexivity graphs and of the relative arc density of the PCDs.